ClearBlade/native-libraries/async.md

     return assetsCollection.update(staleQuery, {stale: true});
 }

-This class allows for the execution of async ClearBlade lock functions.
-If the lock is being used across multiple services, they must all use the same lock name.

 /**
  * updateStaleAssetsV2 is the same as updateStaleAssets, but it uses
  * a query with multiple conditions to only update assets whose "stale" value